-- Once the file has been located right-click the file and select "Open With..." and if prompted select "Select the program from a list" and click Ok.
-In the listing of programs used to open the file scroll to the bottom of the list and highlight WordPad or your preferred text editor and click the Ok button.
+- Once the file is located, right-click the file and select "Open With..." and if prompted select "Select the program from a list" and click Ok.
+In the list of programs used to open the file, scroll to the bottom and highlight WordPad or your preferred text editor and click the OK button.

 What's in the lmhost file and what can I add?

-By default, the lmhosts file will already contain data in the file, such as commented instructions and examples similar to the example below.
+By default, the lmhosts file already contains data in the file, such as commented instructions and examples similar to the example below.

 In the above two lines, there is an IP address, the NetBIOS name, and the # remark for that line.
-In the above example, "localhost" and "example" would be the NetBIOS name which means when typing "example" in Internet Explorer, for example, the computer would attempt to resolve that name by accessing the IP address 188.8.131.52 corresponding with that name.
+In the above example, "localhost" and "example" are the NetBIOS names.
+When typing "example" in Internet Explorer, the computer would attempt to resolve that name by accessing the IP address 188.8.131.52.

 Access denied when trying to save changes

 If you're running Windows Vista, Windows 7, or Windows 8, you may get an "access denied" error when attempting to save changes to the lmhost file.
 This error is caused when your editor does not have administrator rights.
 To resolve this issue, run Notepad, WordPad, or your editor of choice as administrator.